YesWiki/yeswiki/README.md

 | Twig                        | no automatic linter.
 Couldn't find one which is good enough. |
 | CSS, Yaml, JSON, Markdown.. | `prettier`                                                   |

-If you use VS Codium, get yeswiki linting settings with `cp .vscode/settings.example.json .vscode/settings.json`
+If you use VS Codium, get YesWiki linting settings with `cp .vscode/settings.example.json .vscode/settings.json`

 ## History